Is There New Physics Beyond 30 TeV in the BOAT?: Introduction

 In general, LIV-induced modifications lead to a range of observable effects related to energy-dependent photon group velocity and altered interaction kinematics and dynamics.
-The corresponding bounds vary significantly between scenarios\footnote{A comprehensive overview of constraints and analysis techniques, particularly with IACT data, is provided in~\cite{Terzic:2021rlx}.}.
+The corresponding bounds vary significantly between scenarios.
+A comprehensive overview of constraints and analysis techniques, particularly with data from Imaging Atmospheric Cherenkov Telescopes (IACTs), is provided in~\cite{Terzic:2021rlx}.
 Among other effects, the quadratic subluminal scenario introduces threshold modifications in the $\gamma\gamma\to e^-e^+$ process, giving rise to anomalous transparency at energies where standard physics predicts strong absorption.
-This manifests observationally as a spectral hardening or flux recovery at tens of TeV, precisely the energy range accessible to instruments such as LHAASO.
+This manifests observationally as a spectral hardening or flux recovery at tens of TeV, precisely the energy range accessible to shower front detectors instruments such as LHAASO~\cite{LHAASO:2019qtb}.

-In this work, using the recently derived complete $\gamma\gamma\to e^-e^+$ cross section in the quadratic subluminal LIV framework~\cite{Carmona:2024thn}, we investigate this scenario in the case of the extreme spectrum of GRB~221009A, as measured by LHAASO~\cite{LHAASO:2023kyg}.
+In this work, using the recently derived full $\gamma\gamma \to e^-e^+$ cross section in the quadratic subluminal LIV framework, which consistently accounts for modified kinematics and dynamics~\cite{Carmona:2024thn}, we investigate this scenario in the case of the extreme spectrum of GRB~221009A, as measured by LHAASO~\cite{LHAASO:2023kyg}.
 We propose that the high-energy end of the observed flux provides a particularly sensitive probe of quadratic subluminal LIV.
 We show that the unexplored energy range above 30\,TeV in GRB~221009A may contain the characteristic flux recovery expected from quadratic subluminal LIV, and we motivate a targeted search in this energy range.
+In addition, we discuss the benchmark sensitivities to these effects, of future gamma-ray observatories: the Southern Wide-field Gamma-ray Observatory (SWGO)~\cite{SWGO:2025taj} and the Cherenkov Telescope Array Observatory (CTAO)~\cite{CTAConsortium:2017dvg}, showing their potential for flux anomaly observability in sources such as the blazar PKS~2155-304.
+SWGO is a proposed next-generation wide-field gamma-ray observatory in the Southern Hemisphere, designed to provide continuous monitoring of the sky at multi-TeV energies.
+On the other hand, CTAO, with installations in both the Northern and Southern Hemispheres, is a proposed future IACT facility optimized for pointed observations up to hundreds of TeV, complementary to the wide-field, high-duty-cycle capabilities of SWGO.

+This paper is organized as follows: in Section~2 we introduce the phenomenology of photon absorption in the quadratic subluminal LIV scenario; in Section~3 we describe the methodology used to model gamma-ray attenuation; in Section~4 we present our results for GRB~221009A; finally, Section~5 summarizes our conclusions and discusses future prospects.